 Can I have laser eye surgery and still join the RAF?

-Up until recently the RAF rejected all applicants who have had laser eye surgery.
+Up until recently, the RAF rejected all applicants who have had laser eye surgery.
 This however has recently changed and the RAF are now accepting applicants who have successfully had laser eye surgery.
-There are certain conditions however and they are follows:
+There are certain conditions however and they are the following:

-- You must wait least 12 months after surgery before you can apply.
+- You must wait at least 12 months after surgery before you can apply.

 - Your prescription is stable.
-This is defined as there being no more than a 0.50 Dioptre change shown at two eye tests performed at least 6 months apart.
+This is defined as no more than a 0.50 Dioptre change shown at two eye tests performed at least 6 months apart.

 - Each case will be assessed individually and the final decision as to whether you will be accepted following laser eye surgery is at the discretion of the Service appointed consultant ophthalmic surgeon.